Narrowing the Focus

 KEY #2 =

 You can prevent some files from being checked for duplications.

-To do so, go to Administration > General Settings > Analysis Scope > Duplications and set the Duplication Exclusions property.
+To do so, go to Project Settings > General Settings > Analysis Scope > Duplications and set the Duplication Exclusions property.
 See the Patterns section for more details on the syntax.

 Ignore Code Coverage